edgedb/rfcs/text/1002-required-by-default.rst

 This is the current behavior.

-An optional field is a form of incomplete data that allows the application to flexibly decide how to proceed.
+An optional pointer is a form of incomplete data that allows the application to flexibly decide how to proceed.
 If the data is there, fine.
 If it isn't, the application can include user-level code to deal with that.